Faustas156/HardcoreRush/README.md

 Credits:

-@stxticOVRL for all the troubleshooting and modding help!!
+@stxticOVFL for all the troubleshooting and modding help!!